robsonalvesdevbr/mcp-gateway/README.md

 - **`registry.yaml`**: Registry of enabled servers
 - **`config.yaml`**: Gateway configuration and options

 Configuration files are typically stored in `~/.docker/mcp/`.
+This is in this directory that Docker Desktop's MCP Toolkit with store its configuration.

 ## Development